ffhighwind/Fasterflect/README.md

 ## [Emitter.EmitHelper](https://github.com/ffhighwind/Fasterflect/blob/master/Fasterflect/Emitter/EmitHelper.cs)

 This is a wrapper around System.Reflection.Emit.IlGenerator that is easier to read and simple to use.
-Instead of typing ilgen.Emit(OpCodes.XXX, yyy) you would type emitter.xxx(yyy).

 # License